slow-session/wellington.session.nz/index.md

 <a href="/nz_sessions">Other NZ Sessions</a>
 --------------

-There are a number of Irish Music sessions around New Zealand but the number of musicians is relatively small.
-It’s a long, long way from Clare to here.
+There are a number of Irish Music sessions around New Zealand but the number of musicians is relatively small. <a href="https://www.youtube.com/watch?v=9B3_of9CY24">It’s a long, long way from Clare to here</a>.
 See our <a href="/nz_sessions">NZ Sessions</a> page for more information.

 <script>
 $(document).ready(function() {